dmauser/azure-virtualwan/nva-spoke-internet-inter-hub/README.md

 - By default 0.0.0.0/0 does not propagate across Virtual Hubs. _All information pertaining to 0.0.0.0/0 route is confined to a local hub's route table.
 This route doesn't propagate across hubs._ Reference: [About virtual hub routing](https://learn.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing#considerations).

 - This Lab shows that is possible to use a static route and make a VNET (Spoke3) connected to vHUB2 to break out the internet on NVA connected to vHUB1.
-This is ideal for scenarios where customers can deploy vHUB in the same region and use only one NVA for internet breakout.
+This is ideal for scenarios where customers can deploy two or more vHUBs in the same region and use only one NVA for internet breakout.

 ### Lab steps: